themindfuldude/2024-streamlit-cheat-sheet-app/README.md

               conda deactivate

-# Clone the repository git code.
+# Clone the repository code.
 - In your Terminal Window Type the command below and press enter:

             git clone https://github.com/themindfuldude/2024-streamlit-cheat-sheet-app.git